 As for Four Sigmatics, they are the choice if you want to try a few different blends.
 All in one location, they give you several options to give you the freedom of choosing the perfect blend.
 They offer a package that contains two bags, for those who want to stock up on your favorite blend.
 They are also certified USDA organic, which is a big plus for many individuals.

-Another plus to shopping with Four Sigmatics is the fact that they offer different types of products.
+Another plus to shopping with Four Sigmatics is product selection.
 Maybe you are looking to branch out and try a cocoa or protein blend.
-Only having to shop from one store is a nice addition to a quality product.
+If you want a ‘one stop shop’, Four Sigmatic may be a better option.

 Four Sigmatics lacks in the all in one blend category.
 They have plenty of variety options, but none of the blends listed have more than a few different mushroom combinations.
 It may be a dealbreaker for someone who is looking to get all the benefits of a variety mushroom blend.